 A program title change.

 Discontinuance of a program.
-If there are students still enrolled, provide (1) evidence of compliance with the Trustees’ policy that an appropriate faculty body be consulted prior to the termination of a program and (2) a list of all currently enrolled students, indicating the last possible date of program completion for each.
+If there are students still enrolled, provide the Office of Academic Program Review (1) evidence of compliance with the Trustees’ policy that an appropriate faculty body be consulted prior to the termination of a program and (2) a list of all currently enrolled students, indicating the last possible date of program completion for each.

 A change in award (degree title) to which a program leads (for example, from a B.A. to a B.S.).